 Charge the cell phone in the kitchen.
 Kids who go to bed with their cell phones aren’t mature enough to turn it off.
 Cell phones make poor alarm clocks because they aren’t just alarm clocks.

-Help your child get 8-10 hours of sleep a night.
-Their grades will be better, and they will be happier.
+I wish every child would get 8-10 hours of sleep a night.
+As a result, their grades will be better, and they will be happier.

 40 – Don’t worship your kids – they’re only human.

 Worshipping your children is like building a home in a sandcastle – when the tides of teenage years come, some of the facades will wash away, and you’re setting yourself up for disappointment.

 41 – Your kids don’t tell you everything.

 A wise person once said you don’t get the whole story until you talk to everyone involved.
 So, waiting to make up your mind is a great idea, especially when loving your children.